-Car permits commuters only (per year) \$80
+Car permits commuter and resident students (per year) \$80

 Car permits (additional or replacement) \$15

 Car Permits

 Any student who wishes to have a car on campus must make an application to Campus Security.
 Students will be issued a car permit to be attached to his or her car in the manner prescribed in the student handbook.
 Failure to do this will result in a penalty, and the student will be required to remove the car from the campus.